Texas ‘6th Great Lake’ As Flood Now Size Of Lake Michigan: Addicks Dam ‘Imminent Spill-Over’

 Flood waters continue to rise in the Houston, Texas, area as the aftermath of Hurricane Harvey brings more rain and flooding.
 To put the seriousness of this flooding into perspective, officials in Houston speaking with Fox & Friends this morning said a “sixth great lake” has formed in the nation and that’s called “Texas” today.
 The flooded area is the “size of Lake Michigan” said the official.
-It is a “catastrophic flooding event”, not isolated to one area, said a firefighter talking with reporters.
+It is a “catastrophic flooding event” not isolated to one area, said a firefighter talking with reporters.
 He was still working to rescue people today off roofs of homes today.

-The Addicks Dam in Houston has reached its spill over level bringing with it fears of the dam sending “uncontrollable waves” of water headed for homes and businesses.
+The Addicks Dam in Houston has reached its spill-over level, bringing with it fears of the dam sending “uncontrollable waves” of water headed for homes and businesses.
 This could also include downtown Houston, reports Brian Kilmeade on Fox & Friends Tuesday morning.

 The water has never been to this level so concerns that this levy will even be able to hold that much water back for any length of time have surfaced.
-It is believed that question will be addressed at this morning’s press conference from the state and local officials in Texas, according to Fox.
+It is believed that question will be addressed at this morning’s press conference from state and local officials in Texas, according to Fox.

-Workers from the of the Army Corp of Engineers have embarked on controlled releases of the water for two Houston dams that hold back two reservoirs from spilling into Houston.
+Workers from the of the Army Corps of Engineers have embarked on controlled releases of the water for two Houston dams that hold back two reservoirs from spilling into Houston.
 These are the Addicks and Barker reservoirs, according to the Washington Post.

 This morning the reports coming from Fox News reporters, who are stationed all across the Texas flood area, is that Houston is bracing for more flooding.
 It is imminent the Addick Dam will spill over and this will be an “uncontrolled” spill.
 This means they will have no control over how much water is released at one time, which is why these waves of water are a possibility.